From crempog of Wales to injera of Ethiopia, we recommend these eight delicious pancakes from around the globe

 3. Dulce de leche crepe, Argentina

 In Argentina, crepes doused in dulce de leche are so popular that you can find them in almost every traditional Argentinean restaurant.
-Alternatively, you can also make them at home – all you need is to mix eggs, flour and milk together to create a smooth batter first.
+Alternatively, you can also make them at home.
+All you need is to mix eggs, flour and milk together to create a smooth batter first.
 Then you pour a small ladle of the batter into a pan and quickly swirl it around to form a very thin crepe.
-Once it is ready, you spread a generous amount of dulce de leche, before folding or rolling it for a picture-perfect dessert.
+Once it is ready, you spread a thick layer of dulce de leche, before folding or rolling it for a picture-perfect dessert.

 You can also decorate your crepes with powdered sugar, whipped cream and fresh fruit for extra impact.

 Spanish for ‘crumpet’, cachapa is made from corn kernels, cornmeal, eggs, milk and sugar to form a thick batter.
 Once pan-fried, it becomes crispy on the outside and soft on the inside, while the corn kernels also give it some texture.

 Cachapa is often served with queso de mano, a type of soft, white cheese similar to mozzarella.
 However, you can also serve it with sour cream or salsa.